 (Adopted by State Board of Education, February 5, 1932).

 It is recommended that after July 1, 1932, the twenty-four semester hours required for a license be distributed approximately as follows:

-1. Not less than 3 semester hours in Gymnastic Exercises.
-(Marching, Apparatus, Calisthenics, Tumbling and Stunts).
+1. Not less than three semester hours (four quarter hours) in Gymnastic Exercises.
+(Marching, Apparatus, Calisthenics, Tumbling and Stunts.)

-2. Not less than 3 semester hours in Theory and Practice of Play.
-(Games including minor sports.)
+2. Not less than three semester hours (four quarter hours) in Theory and Practice of Play.
+(Games including minor sports).

-3. Not less than 5 semester hours in Coaching and Athletics.
-(Women may substitute Theory courses in rhythm to the extent of 3 semester hours).
+3. Not less than five semester hours (eight quarter hours in Coaching and Athletics).
+(Women may substitute Theory courses in rhythm to the extent of three semester hours, (four quarter hours.)

-4. Not less than 5 semester hours in General Physiology, Anatomy and Health Education.
+4. Not less than five semester hours (eight quarter hours in General Physiology, Anatomy and Health Education.

-5. Not less than 3 semester hours in Physical Examinations and Individual Gymnastics.
+5. Not less than three semester hours (four quarter hours) in Physical Examinations and Individual Gymnastics.

-6. Five semester hours in electives.
-(To be chosen from any of the above groups (with the exception of No. 3) or from the following).
+6. Five semester hours (eight quarter hours) in electives.
+(To be chosen from any of the above groups with the exception of No. 3) or from the following: